Will killings in Minneapolis force another US government shutdown?

 The death of Alex Pretti has prompted a shift among Democratic senators, who are willing to risk a shutdown for reforms.

-The United States could be careening toward another government shutdown, in which federal agencies are forced to close because Congress cannot pass legislation to fund them.
+The United States could be careening towards another government shutdown, in which federal agencies are forced to close because Congress cannot pass legislation to fund them.

 That was not always the case.
 At first, it seemed like Friday’s deadline to pass a new spending package would pass without much fuss.